MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-the--analyze-extension.md

 ---
-title: Using the analyze Extension
+title: Using the Analyze Extension
 description: Using the analyze Extension
 keywords: ["analyze extension, examples"] ms.date: 11/14/2022